Why Some Papers Are Rejected After Minor Revisions

 6. Reviewer Fatigue and Reduced Tolerance

-• Have lower tolerance for incomplete answers
+• Have lower tolerance for incomplete responses

 7. Editorial Risk Reassessment